bmrb-io/PyNMRSTAR/README.md

 A Python module for reading, writing, and manipulating NMR-STAR files. [![BuildStatus](https://travis-ci.org/uwbmrb/PyNMRSTAR.svg?branch=v3)](https://travis-ci.org/uwbmrb/PyNMRSTAR)

 Python versions supported: 3.6, 3.7, and 3.8
-Previous versions are supported by the [v2 branch](/uwbmrb/PyNMRSTAR/tree/v2)
+Previous python versions (back to 2.6) are supported by the v2 branch (version 2.x releases on PyPI)

 ## Overview